fkyeeb/H2O/tutorials/tutorial.md

 # 1. Orthology Inference - `h2o infer_ortho`

 This is the most important subcommand for `h2o`.
-It takes homolog trees as input and outputs cleaned ortholog trees for summary "species" tree inference.
+It takes homolog trees as input and outputs cleaned ortholog trees for consensus "species" tree inference.
 Output includes both ortholog trees experienced *pruning* (defined in Overview) and the same set of trees without *pruning*.

 The detailed steps of this subcommand:
-1. Only process homolog trees with monophyletic outgroups.
+1. Only process homolog trees with monophyletic outgroups (A grade is fine but cannot be polyphyletic).
 Other trees skipped.
 2. Label nodes with gene duplications.
 The overlapping tips are removed if (1) the tip overlap between two child clades is less than `min_dupl_tip_overlap` (default is 3) or (2) the tip overlap is less than `min_dupl_percentage_overlap`, default is 0.1, of the bigger clade.
 If the tip overlap is more than both of the two criteria, the node is labeled as a duplication node (node label "D" in Newick tree).
 These trees are the processed homolog trees.
 3. If *pruning* is needed, the processed homolog trees go through *pruning*.
 4. The processed homolog trees are split at the duplication nodes into ortholog trees.